 It’s no secret that we have a thing for Indian cuisine — the textures and techniques and flavor combinations are incredible!

 This sabzi — the term in Indian cooking used to describe cooked vegetables — came to be during the creation of our dosa-inspired recipe.
 We needed a tasty filling and this was the perfect solution!
+We took much of our inspiration from this more traditional recipe from Holy Cow Vegan.

 Most potato (aloo) sabzis require peeling and parboiling, but we keep things simple by dicing potatoes and cooking them right in the pan with the other ingredients.
 Just 1 pan required for this side or filling for Indian-inspired dishes and beyond!